TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-using-helm.md

 </table>

-In addition to value.yaml, you can also define environment variable described in [the Configuration section]({{< ref "/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md" >}}) to further customize your portal deployment.
+In addition to value.yaml, you can also define the environment variable described in [the Configuration section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md" >}}) to further customize your portal deployment.

 ### Launch the portal using the helm chart
 Run the following command to update your infrastructure and install the developer portal: